jsakamoto/Toolbelt.Blazor.HotKeys/README.md

 Supported Blazor versions are as below.

-- v.3.1
-    - including previews and release candidates.
+- v.3.1 (including previews and release candidates.)
-- v.3.2
-    - including previews and release candidates.
+- v.3.2 (including previews and release candidates.)
-- v.5.0
+- v.5.0 (including previews and release candidates.)
-    - including previews and release candidates.
+- v.6.0 (including previews and release candidates.)

 ## How to install and use?